rayhankimi/curious/README.md

-# Django Rest based API to store periodical data from Firebase RTDB using PostgreSQL
+# Django Rest based API to store periodical traffic data from Firebase RTDB using PostgreSQL